 While the aforementioned measures describe inequality referring to one population, polarization indices follow a different approach by comparing two distributions via the concept of the relative distribution (Handcock and Morris, 1999).
 This allows researcher to analyze distributional differences or changes over time in a more meaningful way than it is possible with single distribution measures.
 Even if these measures register increasing inequality over time, it is not possible to distinguish a polarization of the distribution (increases in both tails and thinning of the middle) from upgrading (relative increases in the upper tail) or downgrading (relative decreases in lower tail).
 The polarization index developed by Handock and Morris (1999) addresses this issue.

-Given this plethora of inequality measure, how should the right one be chosen?
-In general, the decision should the research question, but broadly speaking, it is not recommended to rely on just one inequality measure..
+Given this plethora of inequality measures, how should the right one be chosen?
+In general, the decision should be taken with respect to the research question, but broadly speaking, it is not recommended to rely on just one inequality measure..
 Already classical works from Kolm (1969) to Atkinson (1970) to Sen (1973) warn us against relying on a single inequality measure.
 Using just a few different inequality measures as suggested by Shorrocks and Slottje (2002) can effectively and accurately compare inequality across populations or over time.
 More generally, Hao and Naiman (2010:62) suggest paying attention to the middle, to the lower region and the two extremes of a distribution.

-Statistical Units
+Statistical units

 Commonly, households and not individuals are the statistical units for inequality analysis (OECD, 2013, 60).
 Indeed, although individuals have an income, own assets and experience economic well-being, their possibility to do so is strongly tied to the concept of household.
 A household is defined by all persons under the same housing arrangement.
 The basic underlying assumption for collecting data on the household level instead of the individual level, is that people in the same household share resources and therefore pool their incomes (when two or more earners live together) and use the household income to provide the essentials of living for every household member (also non-earning members, like children).
 Correspondingly, there are economies of scale for people sharing living space and commodities.
 When comparing the individual economic well-being among individuals living in different households, usually equivalence scales are used as already mentioned above.

-Population Coverage
+Population coverage

 Generally, inequality studies try to make a statement about the whole population of interest (e.g. nation).
 It is mostly resources and/or options of researchers that determine whether such a venture has success, as these restrictions shape the way data is collected.
 When total population data is not at hand, researchers usually work with samples and try to infer from samples to the population.
 This is a thorny task for surveys, because nonresponse is a major source of bias (Bethlehem et al., 2011).
 Alternatively, researches can use income data from registers, when suitable administrative data and a legal basis to use them for statistical purposes exist.
 In fact, nearly a third of all countries that participate in the European Union’s Statistics on Income and Living Conditions (EU-SILC) collect at least some of their income data from registers (OECD 2013:93).
 However, in some countries register data on income may be incomplete, which may exclude significant proportions of the population.
 Compilers of income data from administrative data therefore should be aware of the shortcomings of their data.